Unpaid Wages Attorney

 All employees deserve to be paid for every hour they work.
 They should also be paid the amount of money promised to them by their employer.
 Unfortunately, some employers break the law and don’t keep their promises.
 Instead, they don’t pay their workers what they rightfully owe them.

 If you have not been paid for some or all of the hours you have worked, make sure you take your wage and hour claim seriously right from the start.
-Make sure you talk to a lawyer at Gibson Law, LLC in Cincinnati and Dayton.
+Make sure you talk to an unpaid wages lawyer at Gibson Law, LLC in Cincinnati and Dayton.
 We can review the details of your case and explain the legal options available to you.

 We have extensive experience handling such cases throughout Ohio.
 Our lawyers bring a unique perspective as well to such cases.
 That’s because two of our attorneys previously represented employers in such legal matters.
 As a result, we know how businesses think and know what strategies often work best.
 Now, we put our knowledge and expertise to work for workers just like you.